altmp/altv-docs/articles/changelogs/upcoming.md

 > - socialClubName info in connectioInfo
 > - option (spawnAfterConnect = true) to spawn player automatically at position 0,0,71
 > - no-regenerate-rpf-cache cmd line arg
+> - error message if justpack gets used without valid host config
+> - possible to enable only specific gta dlcs with the dlc-whitelist config option
 > ```

 ### Fixed